MODERN SLAVERY STATEMENT

 Belkin Limited acknowledges that modern slavery risks may exist within its Australian and international supply chain.
 In order to better understand where the likelihood of modern slavery risks sit within its supply chain, Belkin Limited maintains a strong, longstanding relationship with its suppliers.
 This allows Belkin Limited to leverage a deeper engagement in its supply chain to address modern slavery risk.
 Belkin Limited’s existing controls across its business units range from formal third party audits and vendor assessments, when necessary, to scheduled and unscheduled ad-hoc internal audits and inspections of supplier facilities.

-Belkin Limited has undertaken significant work this year to identify modern slavery risks and review its current risk management process and remains committed to continually developing its approach into the future.
+Belkin Limited adopts a continuous improvement methodology to identify modern slavery risks and review its current risk management process and remains committed to continually developing its approach into the future.

 4. ACTION TAKEN TO ADDRESS THESE RISKS, INCLUDING DUE DILIGENCE AND REMEDIATION PROCESSES